Who we are, who we were,

 settled in what is now Indiana County, Pennsylvania.

-If you are an unrelated Henderson, however, we probably do share some things in common.
+probably share some things in common.

-stock.
+- There is an excellent chance that you come from Scots living in Northern Ireland.
 Many more Scottish immigrants departed from Ireland than

 emigrated directly from Scotland.
 Common sense that must have been true